Katamaze/Leap/README.md

 * [Affiliation Network](https://katamaze.com/whmcs/commission-manager/specifications) with multiple [Attribution Models](https://katamaze.com/docs/commission-manager/40/whmcs-affiliates-attribution-model)
 * [SorTable](https://katamaze.com/docs/general/3/whmcs-advanced-filtering), [HereLang](https://katamaze.com/docs/general/2/whmcs-translation-interface), [MagicInput](https://katamaze.com/docs/general/1/whmcs-improved-inputs)

 The list goes on but I think you've got the idea.
-I even maintain documentation in two languages this is [bigger](https://katamaze.com/statistics) than WHMCS one not counting a successful blog.
-All this working alone on this obstructive, buggy and encrypted platform that is WHMCS.
+I even maintain documentation in two languages this is [bigger](https://katamaze.com/statistics) than WHMCS one.

+Sometimes I wonder what WHMCS would have done in my place when I added [electronic invoicing](https://katamaze.it/docs/billing-extension/34/fatturazione-elettronica-whmcs-trasmissione-xml-sdi-ade) in their software.
+I know this article is written in italian but it still gives an idea the its complexity.
+I completed such a huge project in about 3 months meanwhile WHMCS with God knows how many employees is still trying to fix GDPR they broke in v8 (November 2020).

-On the other hand, the average update of WHMCS contains (not counting bugs) microscopic features that I wouldn't even put in a changelog.
-One day they had the nerve to present us the CALENDAR picker as if it was something like going to Mars.
+On the other hand, the average release of WHMCS contains (not counting bugs) microscopic features that I wouldn't even put in a changelog.
+For example a couple of years ago the calendar picker was the main new feature in a in a major release of WHMCS.
 It's a free jQuery library.
-Any decent developer can implement it in a couple of hours in any system.
+Any decent developer can implement it in a couple of hours.

 They are slow and their commitment is non-impactful.
 We have bugs from years that whould take minutes to fix.
 Similarly we are waiting for missing features that any skilled developer could complete in a couple of days.
-I don't want to sound presumptuous but I must say it.
-I find incredible that a company of the size of WHMCS can't match the quantity and quality of features that one single developer manages to deliver consistently.
+I don't want to sound presumptuous but I find incredible that a company of the size of WHMCS can't match the features delivered by a single developer.

-I sometimes wonder myself what would they do to integrate [electronic invoicing](https://katamaze.it/docs/billing-extension/34/fatturazione-elettronica-whmcs-trasmissione-xml-sdi-ade).
-I know this article is written in italian but it still gives an idea the complexity of this project.
-Imagine the amount of code behind it.
-Let me make a quick comparison.
-I completed such a huge project in about 3 months working alone.
-To date, with God knows how many employees, WHMCS is still trying to fix GDPR they broke in v8 (November 2020).
+# Tell me more about Leap

+At this stage I prefer to lay the foundation of Leap only counting on a small group of people and providers that I personally know.
+Right now I don't want to involve too many people otherwise Leap will quickly turn into a bland and unachievable wish list and will never be released.

+Initial funding is not a problem.
+I can count on a partnership 🙏, PNRR and some extra cash coming from crypto (ATOM 😜).

+When we go live, I will sustain it with Github sponsors and donations.
+I will not enable them till the software reaches an acceptable level.
+The reason for that is simple.
+I don't like asking money only based on my good intentions that still need to be proved.

+If you want to help, watch and star this project.

-# Must-Have Features
+# Notes

+The content below is tentative.
+They are just interal notes.
+What you see may not reflect what eventually is included in Leap.
+Manage your expectations accordingly.

 ### How to read tables